Principality of Abkhazia: Lykhny revolt

 In July 1866 an attempt made by the Russian authorities to collect information concerning the economic conditions of the Abkhaz, for the purpose of taxation, led to the Lykhny revolt.
-The rebels proclaimed Michael Shervashidze's son George as prince and marched on Sukhumi.
+The rebels proclaimed Mikheil Sharvashidze's son Giorgi as prince and marched on Sukhumi.
 Only the strong Russian reinforcements led by General Dmitry Ivanovich Svyatopolk-Mirsky were able to suppress the revolt by the same August.
 The harsh Russian reaction led, subsequently, to a considerable emigration of the Abkhaz muhajirs to the Ottoman Empire, especially after the locals took part in the rebellion of the Caucasian mountaineers incited by the landing of Turkish troops in 1877.
-As a result, many areas became virtually deserted and the population of Abkhazia was reduced threefold.
+As a result, many areas became virtually deserted.